Apple Danish Recipe

 I do not prefer cooking with macintosh apples as I find that they are easily overcooked.

-Yes, if you prefer, you can make a homemade yeast dough.
+Yes, if you prefer, you can make homemade yeast dough.
 Check out this sweet yeast dough recipe for ingredients and instructions.

-Traditional danish recipes freeze wonderfully, however, I do not recommend freezing these shortcut apple danishes.
+Traditional Danish recipes freeze wonderfully, however, I do not recommend freezing these shortcut apple danishes.

 ⭐ Tips